 A travel cot and highchair are provided.

 Two dogs are welcome.
 Additional dogs may be allowed on request.
-Dogs must be kept out of the bedrooms and off the furniture.
+Dogs must be kept out of carpeted areas, out of the bedrooms and off the furniture.

 Wi-Fi & Mobile Coverage